Committee Selection with Attribute Level Preferences: Attribute Approval Voting

 Let $V = \{v_1, v_2, \ldots, v_n\}$ be the set of voters and $C = \{c_1, c_2, \ldots, c_m\}$ be the set of candidates.
-Each candidate $c_i, 1\le i \le m$, is a $d$-dimensional attribute vector.
-The attribute value $c_i[j]$ of candidate $c_i$ on dimension $j$ is from domain $D^j, 1\le j\le d$.
-Let $C_i^j$ be the set of elements in $D^j$ approved by $v_i$.
-We use a notation $V_a$ to denote set of voters who have approved an attribute-value $a$.
-The goal is to select a committee $W$ of size $k$ given voters' approvals over attributes i.e., $C_i^j, \forall v_i\in V, j\in [1,d]$.
+Each candidate $c_i, 1\le i \le m$, is associated with a $d$-dimensional attribute vector or simply, $d$ attributes.
+The attribute value $c_i[j]$ of candidate $c_i$ on dimension $j$ is from a domain $D^j, 1\le j\le d$.
+Let $C_i^j$ denote the set of values in $D^j$ that are approved by voter $v_i$.
+We use $V_a$ to denote the set of voters who have approved an attribute-value $a$.
+The goal is to select a committee $W$ of $k$ candidates, given voters' approvals over attributes i.e., $C_i^j, \forall v_i\in V, j\in [1,d]$.
 Table~\ref{tab:notations} summarizes the notations used in this paper.
 There are different aggregating rules known in the context of approval voting with candidate-approval.
 We study below these rules in the context of attribute-approval committee selection.

+{The model presented in this paper is more general than party-based approval studied recently~\citep{BGP19a}.
+In the latter model, each candidate can be viewed as having exactly one attribute which corresponds to the party the candidate belongs to.
+On the other hand, in our model, a candidate can have multiple attributes.
+Our model is also more general than approval-based committee voting~\citep{kilgour2010,aziz2015}.
+Each candidate can be viewed as having its own unique attribute.
+Voters can be seen as approving these attributes rather than candidates. }